splunk/public-o11y-docs/gdi/opentelemetry/install-windows.rst

 Installer script
 ==========================

-The installer script is available for Windows 64-bit environments, and deploys and configures the Splunk Distribution of OpenTelemetry Collector for Windows and Fluentd (using the td-agent, disabled by default).
+The installer script is available for Windows 64-bit environments, and deploys and configures the Splunk Distribution of OpenTelemetry Collector for Windows and Fluentd through the td-agent, which is deactivated by default.

 To install the package using the installer script, follow these steps: